-Scott Drew is a Principal Environmental Scientist based in New Jersey with more than 25 years of experience focused on the fields of environmental technology, site remediation, and environmental chemistry.
+Scott Drew is a Senior Principal Environmental Scientist based in New Jersey with more than 25 years of experience focused on the fields of environmental technology, site remediation, and environmental chemistry.
 His practice focuses on the in situ remediation of organic compounds, including chlorinated solvents, explosives, and MTBE.
 His recent work in fractured rock environments has included the application of anaerobic bioaugmentation in mudstones and biosparging in karst.

 Over the course of his career, Scott's broad range of experience has spanned from the habitability study of Love Canal to the restoration of the crude oil-impacted Persian Gulf shoreline of Saudi Arabia.
 His work includes the field demonstration of innovative approaches for the in situ biodegradation of gasoline oxygenates MTBE and TBA as well as the evaluation and remediation of wastes associated with former manufactured gas plants, chemical and pharmaceutical production facilities, and plants that produced military ordnance.